huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/sim/doc/quick_start.md

 ---

 The FACS simulation platform implements collaborative simulation of C/SystemVerilog hybrid languages.
-It provides a complete and separated simulation platform and test cases.
+The FACS simulation platform separates test cases from the simulation platform completely.
 You can implement simulation without modifying the simulation platform by designing test cases.

 The FACS simulation platform is developed based on the SystemVerilog language compliant with IEEE-1800 (2012) and does not use any verification methods.
-This enables the simulation platform to be executed under a Vivado, VCS, and QuestaSim simulator.
+This enables the simulation platform to be executed under a Vivado, VCS, or QuestaSim simulator.

 The following figure shows the simulation platform structure.